 It has now been almost five decades since Ronald Reagan, when he was the governor of California, signed into law the Family Law Act of 1969, making California the nation’s first state to allow no-fault divorce.
 Before 1969, in every state, one spouse essentially had to “sue” the other for divorce and establish “grounds” for the divorce.
-No-fault divorce has changed all of that and more, but what it has not eliminated is the contention and acrimony that accompanies many if not most divorce proceedings in our state.
+California divorce attorneys know that no-fault divorce has changed all of that and more, but what it has not eliminated is the contention and acrimony that accompanies many if not most divorce proceedings in our state.

 If you are divorcing or expecting to divorce in California, in most cases, a judge will not order your spouse to pay your attorney fees.
 No law in California or any other state requires one partner to pay the other’s attorney fees.
 California judges will – in very rare cases – issue an order to one spouse to pay the other’s attorney fees, but only – in most cases – if a family’s finances are so one-sided that the divorce process would otherwise be entirely unfair.
 If you intend to make your spouse pay your attorney fees, it begins by having your divorce attorney file a motion with the court.